AmokSolderer/APC/README.md

 [Hardware extensions interface video](https://youtu.be/8BnVTpKq-2Y)

-The second board is a driver for 8 additional solenoids.
-The current version is only suited for use with an own power supply (e.g. for 24V shaker motors).
+The second board is a [driver for 8 additional solenoids](https://github.com/AmokSolderer/APC/blob/master/DOC/SolExpBoard.md).
+The current version is mainly suited for use with an own power supply (e.g. for 24V shaker motors).

-I use special alphanumerical displays in my Black Knight which can also be found in the HW section as well as an LED replacement for the original System7 numerical displays.
+I use [special alphanumerical displays](https://github.com/AmokSolderer/APC/blob/V00.23/DOC/Sys7Alpha.md) in my Black Knight which can also be found in the HW section as well as an LED replacement for the original System7 numerical displays.

 ## Current Status (June 2021)